What is Cumulative Claiming?

 1. A line item is for $100,000.

-3. It gets Certified (if the other party uses PayLab, this is recorded automatically for you; if the other party doesn’t use PayLab, you can “Self-Certify” the value into PayLab to maintain records).
+3. It gets Approved (if the other party uses PayLab, this is recorded automatically for you; if the other party doesn’t use PayLab, you can “Self-Approve” the value into PayLab to maintain records).
 220407-PayLab-Self-Certify-Claim-1200x668

-5. PayLab then calculates that you have already had 10% Certified, so will remove the 10% previously claimed and certified, and create a new Claim for the outstanding amount (i.e. 15% in this example).
+5. PayLab then calculates that you have already had 10% Approved, so will remove the 10% previously claimed and approved, and create a new Claim for the outstanding amount (i.e. 15% in this example).

 220407-PayLab-Project-Summary-1200x343220407-PayLab-Claim-Summary-1200x343